NeoLegends/sutp/standard/SUTP.md

 A segment that was incorrectly (incorrect checksum) received is discarded without any further action.

 The last segment's sequence number, to which all preceding segments were successfully received, is used for the cumulative acknowledgment.
 If there have been subsequent segments successfully received, the segments in between that were not succesfully received yet, are now handled as unsuccessfully sent.
 A timer (receiving timeout) is set for every unsuccessfully sent segment.
 If it has not been succesfully received on timeout, its sequence number is added to the NAK-List.
-After every received segment containing more than chunks of this [list](#no-ACK-List) and on every timeout for an unsuccefully sent segment a SACK-CHUNK built as described above, MUST be sent to the sending SUTP.
+For every received segment containing other chunks than those of this [list](#no-ACK-List), and on every timeout for an unsuccefully sent segment, a SACK-CHUNK built as described above, MUST be sent to the sending side.
 This way segments only containing chunks of this [list](#no-ACK-List) are not directly acknowledged (to avoid ACK loops), if received correctly.
-But they are eventually handled as unsuccessfully sent, if incorrectly (incorrect checksum) received.
+But they are eventually handled as unsuccessfully sent, if incorrectly (incorrect checksum, timeout) received.

 ### Sending Side